 Tropical swamp forests belong to the world's most efficient carbon sinks.
 In the project area on the Indonesian island of Borneo, this type of forest has another unique function: it is one of the two remaining habitats for wild orangutans.
 Not only orangutans but also countless other animal and plant species are severely affected by the ongoing deforestation, driven by the palm oil industry.
 At the same time, the clearing of the swamp forest releases CO2 as well as large amounts of the particularly climate-damaging gas methane.

-Forest Protection Project for Mataven, Colombia
+Forest Protection Project for Cujubim, Brazil

 Stopping plastic waste from entering the oceans